ONSdigital/eq-questionnaire-schemas/README.md

 A make target exists (`validate-schemas`) in order to validate schemas locally using eq-questionnaire-validator docker image
 ## Testing built schemas with eq-questionnaire-runner

-In order to test the schemas built in this repo you will need to create a symbolic link between a /schemas directory in runner and the schemas directory that is generated here.
+In order to test the schemas in this repo you will need to create a symbolic link between a `/schemas` directory in runner and the schemas directory here.

 In eq-questionnaire-schemas: